libraries-fi/kirkanta-api/doc/documentation.md

 ## Notes regarding service data
 Service data returned with `with=services` differs a bit from that of endpoint `/service`.
-Each service entry contains additional fields that are have data specific to that one library.
+Each service entry contains additional fields that have data specific to that one library.

 However, the `id` and `slug` of a service entry refers to the shared service data, so it is possible that many entries even within one library have the same `id` and `slug`.